Create a Website Account - Manage notification subscriptions, save form progress and more.

 Engineering Contact Information: 732-827-2176 or Engineering@cityofrahway.com

-The City of Rahway has no laws regulating Short Term Rentals such as Airbnb.
+The City of Rahway has no local ordinance regulating Short Term Rentals such as Airbnb, VRBO, etc.

 If you plan to have a stationary party bus that cannot fit in your driveway, without blocking the sidewalk or extending into the street, then you would need to submit a "Street Closure Application" which you can fill out here.

 Please note: The City Council has to approve all Street Closure Applications, so the application must be submitted 30 Days before the event.